-4.6 The Scheme is consistent with the England and Wales Police Pensions Regulations 1987 (S.I.
-1987/257), which were in place prior to the amendment to the UK Scheme on 1 April 2015.
-The Scheme is subject to modifications, however, changes to the UK Scheme only apply in the Isle of Man if the PSPA agrees with the proposed change and consultation has taken place with affected members, their representatives, Treasury and the Department of Home Affairs prior to approval being sought in Tynwald for the Scheme amendment.
+- 4.6 The Scheme is consistent with the England and Wales Police Pensions Regulations 2006 (S.I.
+2006/3415), which were in place prior to the amendment to the UK Scheme on 1 April 2015.
+The Scheme is subject to modifications however, changes to the UK Scheme only apply in the Isle of Man if the PSPA agrees with the proposed change and consultation has taken place with affected members, their representatives, Treasury, relevant Departments and Boards prior to approval being sought in Tynwald for the scheme amendment. - 4.7 The Police Pension (Amendment) Regulations 2017 came into force from 1 April 2018 which introduced a new accrual rate for new members.